HomeBlog Article

 IRR

-Pre-Exit (2-3+ years out): Think Like a Private Equity Firm
+Pre-Exit (2–3+ Years Out): Think Like a PE Firm

 1. Upgrade Your Reporting Mindset

-2. Strengthen Your Finance Functions
+2. Strengthen Your Finance Function

 3. Invest in the Right Tools